 One of the major issues for a growing company like ours is to successfully develop, alone or with the help of partners, products incorporating our technologies in an increasingly restrictive regulatory environment.
-The pharmaceutical industry faces constant changes in its legal and regulatory environment and increased oversight by the competent authorities, such as the National Agency for Medicines and Health Products Safety ("ANSM") in France, the EMA in the European Union, the FDA in the United States or the PMDA in Japan, and other regulatory authorities in the rest of the world.
+The pharmaceutical industry faces constant changes in its legal and regulatory environment and increased oversight by 43 the competent authorities, such as the National Agency for Medicines and Health Products Safety ("ANSM") in France, the EMA in the European Union, the FDA in the United States or the PMDA in Japan, and other regulatory authorities in the rest of the world.
 At the same time, the public is demanding more guarantees regarding drug safety and efficacy.
 This may at any time lead to a more restrictive regulatory environment for our drug candidates which may have a material adverse effect on business, financial position, income, growth and outlook.

-Health authorities oversee research and development, preclinical studies, clinical trials, the regulation of pharmaceutical companies, and drug manufacturing and commercialization.
+Health authorities oversee preclinical studies, clinical trials, the operations of pharmaceutical companies, and drug manufacturing and commercialization.
 This increasing stringency of the legislative and regulatory framework is common worldwide; however, requirements may vary from country to country.
-In particular, health authorities, especially the ANSM, EMA, FDA and PMDA, have imposed increasingly burdensome requirements in terms of the volume of data required to demonstrate the efficacy and safety of a product.
+In particular, health authorities, especially the ANSM, EMA, FDA and PMDA, have imposed increasingly burdensome requirements in terms of the volume and quality of data required to demonstrate the efficacy and safety of a product.
 These increased requirements may have thus reduced the number of products authorized in comparison to the number of applications filed.
-Products on the market are also subject to regular reassessment of the risk/benefit ratio after their authorization.
-The delayed discovery of problems not identified at the research stage can lead to marketing restrictions, suspension or withdrawal of the product, and to an increased risk of litigation.
+The risk/benefit ratio of products on the market is also subject to continuous monitoring and periodic review after their authorization.
+The delayed discovery of problems not identified at the research or initial assessment stage can lead at any time to marketing restrictions, suspension of the marketing or withdrawal of the products from the market, and to an increased risk of litigation.

-Therefore, the authorization process is long and expensive; it can take many years and the result is not predictable.
-Insofar as new legal or regulatory provisions would result in an increase in the cost of obtaining and maintaining product marketing authorizations or limit the targeted indications for a product that a product targets or the economic value of a new product to its inventor, the growth prospects for the pharmaceutical industry, and us, could be reduced.
-If we experience delays completing, or if we terminate, any of our clinical trials, or if we are required to conduct additional clinical trials, the commercial prospects for our drug candidates may be harmed and our ability to generate product revenue will be delayed.
+Therefore, the authorization process is long and expensive; it can take many years and the result is not predictable and likely to continuously evolve.
+Insofar as new legal or regulatory provisions would result in an increase in the requirements and associated costs for obtaining and maintaining product marketing authorizations or would limit the targeted indications for a product that a product targets or the economic value of a new product to its inventor, the growth prospects for the pharmaceutical industry, and us, could be reduced.
+If we experience delays completing, or if we terminate early, any of our clinical trials, or if we are required to conduct additional clinical trials, the commercial prospects for our drug candidates may be harmed and our ability to generate product revenue will be delayed.
 The occurrence of one or more of these risks could have a material adverse effect on our business, outlook, financial position, income and growth.